 Tobii Studio eye tracking software provides efficient tools for visualization and AOI analysis of scanning patterns and other data.
 Customized calibration routines for infants and other subjects who have limited attention makes calibration fast and easy, and reduces the calibration time for each child.
 It is easy to set up bold, attention-grabbing stimuli using video and audio.

-A range of other applications are compatible with Tobii eye trackers, including Tobii Toolbox for MATLAB and E-Prime Extensions for Tobii.
-Researchers who want to develop their own applications can download the Tobii Software Development Kit at no cost.
+A wide range of research software applications are compatible with Tobii eye trackers, including E-Prime Extensions for Tobii and Tobii Analytics Software Development Kit (Tobii Analytics SDK) including free MATLAB and Python 2.7 bindings.
+Researchers who want to develop their own applications can download the Tobii Analytics SDK at no cost.
+More applications that build on the Tobii Analytics SDK, can be found at the Application Market for Tobii Eye Trackers: appmarket.tobii.com.